 What exactly are we going to do?

 As plain as it may seem, looking at economic and social structures in the context of algorithm and systems science has been a late comer to the scene.
-Our urban evolution progresses, with thousands of miles of blueprints that, if not always brilliant, bear testament to unfathomable lifetimes.
-Yet in its dominant market alignment our expansion to every corner of the Earth has been driven often by blind evolution, resulting in entrenched, profit-bearing institutions today that are widely in need of deep correction, from self-destructive, viral miscode.
-Wherever you go on Earth today, the masses across class lines will be spending the majority of our productive years in economic pursuit.
+Our urban consolidation progresses, with thousands of miles of blueprints that, if not always brilliant, bear testament to lifetimes of work.
+Yet in its dominant market alignment our expansion to every corner of the Earth has been driven by unguided evolution, trial and error resulting in entrenched, profit-bearing institutions today that are widely in need of deep correction, from environmentally destructive, viral miscode.

-In the societal body there are many definable organs, which may be charted as algorithmic systems.
+In the societal body there are many organs, with input, processes, and output.
 When the input and output are in the same medium – like a snake eating its own tail – the risk for cancer-like expansion accelerates.

 A storm is coming, and unequivocally, that storm is us.